allerter/geniust/README.md

 - **SERVER_PORT**:
   port of the server where the bot operates on (used for the webhook).
 - **SERVER_ADDRESS**:
-  The address of the server (Used on Heroku to keep bot alive).
+  The address of the server (used for the webhook).
 - **TELETHON_API_ID**:
   A Telegram API ID.
 - **TELETHON_API_HASH**: